 All measures were evaluated and screened for capability to meet objectives and avoid constraints, for engineering and economic feasibility, and to maximize benefits provided over the 50-year period of analysis from 2033-2083.
 Measures that warranted continued consideration and met the success thresholds were assembled into alternative plans.

-Table 4-1 lists the structural, nonstructural and nature-based actions that were initially identified to potentially reduce flood risk in the study area.
+Table 4-1 lists the structural, nonstructural, and nature based actions that were initially identified to potentially reduce flood risk in the study area.
+Descriptions of the measures are included in Appendix E - Plan Formulation.